This article is updated twice a year with our latest picks.

 Part period piece, part comedic masterpiece, The Sellout is about a young man who reinstates slavery and segregation in schools when his town is removed from the map since it only brings the state embarrassment.
-At times disturbing and dark, it'll also make you laugh at least once a page with its biting observations about our culture's depravity.
+At times disturbing and dark, it'll also make you laugh at least once per page with its biting observations about our culture's depravity.

 American Psycho by Bret Easton Ellis

 A serial-killing yuppie with a dry sense of humor is definitely not a winning combo in real life, but if you'd like to step inside the mind of one without actually getting too close, here's your chance.
 Patrick Bateman will make you cry, scream, and analyze consumer culture like never before as he unabashedly confesses his violent tirades and crimes against women.
-You'll love to hate him.
+You'll love to hate him, we promise.